 For the ambitious students you may like to write out your survey questionnaires and go down to our local fishing village to practice your questions!
 Or prepare some questions to ask a local conservationist.

-In the free time, as well as relaxing and having conversations, reading novels in English, painting, drawing, listening to music on the old record player and doing creative things will be encouraged.
+In your free time, as well as relaxing and having conversations, we will encourage you to read novels in English, draw, paint, listen to music, and be creative.

-It is during this time also that you can seek out some extra individual help and practice in English should you want it!
+It is during this time also that you can seek out some extra individual help and practice in English should you want to!

-Sometimes we will be out in the evenings, watching a film, going to the Minack theatre, going on an evening walk, eating at the local cafe but the last night will be a special one, spent around a campfire!
+Sometimes we will be out in the evenings, watching a film, going to the Minack theatre, going on an evening walk, or having a clifftop picnic.

 When you leave this course, not only will your English have improved but you will also take back lots of happy memories of your time spent in Cornwall!